wesleycamargo/azure-docs.pt-br/articles/mobile-services-dotnet-backend-android-get-started-push.md

 ##<a id="update-server"></a>Atualizar o servidor para enviar notificações por push

-1. No Gerenciador de Soluções do Visual Studio, expanda a pasta **Controladores** no projeto de serviço móvel.
+1. No Gerenciador de Soluções do Visual Studio, expanda a pasta **Controladores** no projeto do serviço móvel.
 Abra o TodoItemController.cs.
 Na parte superior do arquivo, adicione as seguintes instruções `using`:

 		using System;